-- E. Utility vaults and access panels shall be placed in driveway curb cuts so as to prevent blank building frontages and to ensure that sidewalk planting opportunities for street trees and landscaping are not limited. - F. Physically intimidating security measures such as window grills or spiked gates should be avoided; security concerns should be addressed by creating well-lit, well-used streets and active residential frontages that encourage "eyes on the street."

-The design of corner buildings should relate to the civic significance of intersections POLICY 3.2.5 Building form should celebrate corner locations.
+- E. Utility vaults and access panels shall be placed in driveway curb cuts so as to prevent blank building frontages and to ensure that sidewalk planting opportunities for street trees and landscaping are not limited. - F. Physically intimidating security measures such as window grills or spiked gates should be avoided; security concerns should be addressed by creating well-lit, wellused streets and active residential frontages that encourage "eyes on the street."
+POLICY 3.2.5 Building form should celebrate corner locations.